Best Co-Working Spaces in Hong Kong

 Recommended Co-Working Spaces

-Fairly fresh to the local co-working space scene, BLOOM opened this year with a bit of a twist: a female-friendly co-working space with workshops, pitching nights and other events tailored to female entrepreneurs.
+BLOOM hit the Hong Kong co-working scene with a bit of a twist, marketed as a female-friendly co-working space with workshops, pitching nights and other events tailored to female entrepreneurs.
 Of course, all are welcome to the bright and welcoming location designed for startups, SMEs and MNCs and those looking for an area to boost productivity, network and even have some fun.
 Choose from four different membership types (private studio, dedicated desk, full or part time hot desk) and start flexing those creative muscles.

 Contact: 2961 4225 or [email protected]